 One of the most common concerns students report is difficulty sleeping.
 Sometimes this is a temporary reaction to a stressful situation, and sometimes it’s more long-lasting.
-Getting sufficient sleep and keeping a regular sleep-wake schedule is important for academic performance, overall health, safety and for maintaining an emotional stability.
-Frequent poor sleep can result in difficulty concentrating and in consolidating new information, and can contribute to low mood, increased anxiety, reduced concentration, and difficulty consolidating new information.
+Getting sufficient sleep and keeping a regular sleep-wake schedule is important for academic performance, overall health, safety, and for maintaining emotional wellness.
+Frequent sleep difficulties (i.e. difficulty falling asleep, wakefulness, notable increased or reduced sleep) can contribute to low mood, increased anxiety, reduced concentration, and difficulty consolidating new information.
 Poor sleep can also lead to increased risk for falling asleep at the wheel while driving and for substance abuse.
 But how can you get more and better sleep when you have so much to do?

 Establishing Healthy Sleep Habits

-First, it is important to prioritize sleep even when you are very busy.
-Sleeping 8-9 hours a night is ideal for college-aged adults.
-You may feel that you don’t have time to sleep when academic demands are high, but sleep is a very important and overlooked part of performing well in class, studying, writing papers, and doing your best on tests.
+Sleeping 7 hours a night is ideal for people between the ages of 18 - 60 and 8-10 hours a night is recommended for teens aged 13-18.
+It may be difficult to make time for sleep when academic demands are high, but sleep is a very important, and overlooked, part of performing well in class, studying, writing papers, and doing your best on tests.
 Campus resources such as individualized scheduling at The Study (Jenkins Hall, Third Floor 410-617-2104) can help you carve out time for both class preparation AND sleep.
-This TED Talk describes how crucial sleep is for memory to function properly.

 Sometimes students find it difficult to fall asleep, stay asleep, or get restful, restorative sleep.
-The following good sleep habits can help maximize your ability to sleep easily and well.
+The following sleep habits can help your sleep.

 - Create an environment that is conducive to sleep: quiet, dark, uncluttered, and cool (but not cold).
-And consider eyeshades or ear plugs if living with a roommate makes creating these conditions difficult.
-Consider turning off your phone and removing digital technology from your sleeping area and using eyeshades or ear plugs.
+Consider turning off your phone/removing digital technology from your sleeping area and using eyeshades or ear plugs.

-- Set a regular sleep schedule.
-Try to go to sleep and wake up at roughly the same time each day, regardless of class schedule.
+- Try to go to sleep and wake up at roughly the same time each day, regardless of class schedule.
 This conditions your body to fall asleep regularly.

 - Avoid exercise shortly before going to bed.